cegrif01/geocoding/Blog.md

 $longitude = $coordinatesArray['y'];
 ```

 That's ugly and can easily change if the Census Bureau updates it's api later.
-However, we are given a "benchmark" number that defines
-the structure of the data.
+However, we are given a "benchmark" number that defines the structure of the data.
 If they don't follow this convention on their end and the structure of the data changes and breaks our application, we only have to look in one place.

-*Why use curl instead of a package like Guzzle?* You might ask.
+*Why use Curl instead of a package like Guzzle?* You might ask.
 As explained in the section about the GeocodingConfig class, Guzzle adds another dependency to our relatively small codebase.
 In my experience, the fewer composer dependencies the better.
 This is worth it, if I'm using POST, PUT, or DELETE endpoints.
 However, in this case, since it's just a GET request, we can knock this out using the PHP curl library.

-One code smell that I see is
+*One code smell that I see is the url generation is performed in the repository:*

 ```
     public function generateUrlFromAddress(Address $address) : string